 It is amazing to me how they put themselves to bed every night!!!

-I hope this answers any questions you about how to build a chicken coop & run if you have been thinking about it!
+I hope this answers any questions you about how to build a chicken coop & run on a budget if you have been thinking about creating one for your backyard.

 by Tara Lehman